 Fixing a Totally Clogged Toilet

 A completely clogged toilet can be extremely inconvenient.
-Thankfully, there are a few fairly simple solutions which you can try to resolve the issue.
+Thankfully, there are a few fairly simple solutions that you can try to resolve the issue.

 Use Drain Cleaner